ZikangYuan/epicon/README.md

 ## 📜 Introduction

 **EPICON** is a LiDAR-based aerial exploration package for avoiding revisitations on point cloud maps.
-Extensive simulation and real-world experiments validate that our framework effectively eliminates revisitation redundancy and reduces exploration time against state-of-the-art baselines.
+Simulation and real-world experiments validate that our framework effectively eliminates revisitation redundancy and reduces exploration time against state-of-the-art baselines.
 (Click the image to view the video)

 [![video](doc/illustration.png)](https://www.youtube.com/watch?v=-VXHNZr-xjU)